-- A. Minimum size: Nineteen inches (19"). - B. Fishing year: The commercial Cod fishery shall operate on a May 1 through April 30 fishing year. - C. Possession limit: - 1.
-1,000 pounds per vessel per calendar day for any vessel fishing in state waters.
-The possession limit may be modified on the basis of a RI state water cod quota as set by DEM, which shall be equal to 1% of the federal

-Georges Bank cod annual catch limit (ACL) for the given fishing year.
-When 90% of the state water quota has been harvested as determined by the DEM, the possession limit will decrease to 75 pounds of cod per vessel per calendar day for the remainder of the fishing year.
+- A. Minimum size: Nineteen inches (19"), whether caught within the jurisdiction of this State or otherwise. - B. Fishing year: The commercial Cod fishery shall operate on a May 1 through April 30 fishing year. - C. Possession limit: 1,000 pounds per vessel per calendar day for any vessel fishing in state waters.
+The possession limit may be modified on the basis of a RI state water cod quota as set by DFW, which shall be equal to 1% of the federal Georges Bank cod annual catch limit (ACL) for the given fishing year.
+When 90% of the state water quota has been harvested as determined by the DFW, the possession limit will decrease to 75 pounds of cod per vessel per calendar day for the remainder of the fishing year.